llagerlof/aduanizer/README.md

 The function in which this code is used accepts only one parameter named the same as the table name.
 When this function gets called it's passed an array representing the row being processed, indexed by the column names.
 It must return a replacement string for the

- replaces user emails with a fake address, according to `replace` param in the `user` table.
-Also, book reviews are limited to 2000 characters, according to `replaceCode` param in the `review` table.
+ replaces user emails with a fake address, according to `replace` parameter in the `user` table.
+Also, book reviews are limited to 2000 characters, according to `replaceCode` parameter in the `review` table.
 This code is compiled into a PHP function that takes a single argument named the same as the table and is passed the array representing the row being processed.

 Also all users from reviews  will appear to be have a fake e-mail address, as per the map definition.
-This might be specially useful to omit personal information, or to avoid importing unecessary relationships.
+This might be specially useful to omit personal information, or to avoid importing unnecessary relationships.
 The review descriptions
 Then you need a `configuration` file with database parameters.

 Example production.yml: